Who is Eligible?

 Current

-A pregnant woman with type 1 diabetes
+Pregnant women with type 1 diabetes

 What Does Participation in ENDIA Involve?

+Watch this video made by ENDIA’s Lead Investigator, Professor Jennifer Couper, and some of our participants as they tell you more about the ENDIA Study.
 ENDIA staff follow-up participating babies at regular intervals throughout their development to examine all sorts of factors which might protect or trigger type 1 diabetes, e.g. foods, fluids, viruses, bacteria, inflammation, genes, body composition, etc.

-How often will the study visits be?
+How often are study visits?

-Depending on when and where you enter the ENDIA Study, families will ideally have 3 study visits during pregnancy, 2 very quick visits after the birth, then 3-monthly visits until your child turns 2; that’s 4 visits per year.
-Once your child is aged 2, visits will only be every 6 months; twice a year.
+Depending on when and where families entered the ENDIA Study, there will ideally be three study visits during pregnancy, two quick visits after the birth, then 3-monthly visits until the child turns 2; that’s 4 visits per year.
+Once the child is aged 2, visits will only be every 6 months; twice a year.
+For those families who don’t live near an ENDIA hub, they are participating in the Regional Participation Program; follow-up is less frequent and conducted from home.

 Regional Participation Program